-- [ALC\]♦ALCOHOL POSSESSION, USE OR SALE: Possession, sale, purchase or use of alcoholic beverages.
+[ALC] ALCOHOL POSSESSION, USE OR SALE: (Possession, use, or sale) Possession, sale, purchase, distribution or use of alcoholic beverages.
 Use means the person is caught in the act of using, admits to use or is discovered to have used in the course of an investigation.
 Alcohol incidents cannot be Drug-related.
-EXAMPLES: - 1.
-Student testing positive for alcohol by law enforcement. - 2.
-Student possessing, using, or selling alcohol. - Report to law enforcement